ffalt/mah/README.md

 #### macOS

-Why you see a warning: Gatekeeper blocks apps from unidentified developers (unsigned/not notarized).
+Why you see a warning: Apple’s Gatekeeper blocks apps from unidentified developers (unsigned/not notarized).
-A scare note might say something about the app to be broken or unsafe, this is not true.
+You might see a message claiming the app is damaged or unsafe - this is not true.

-To bypass Apples Gatekeeper, remove the quarantine attribute.
+To bypass Apple’s Gatekeeper, remove the quarantine attribute:

 ```shell
 xattr -dr com.apple.quarantine /Applications/mah.app
 ```

-There may be other ways to bypass depending on your MacOS, please search for your installed version.
+There may be other ways to proceed depending on your macOS version; please search for instructions specific to your version.

 #### Windows